danheizer/Video-Rental-Store/README.md

 In my product factory, I has the first char of a line from data4movies.txt to create either a comedy, drama, or a classic.
 I then use the pure virtual method from the product class, setdata(ifstream&), to create a movie.

+If the video
+rental store also wanted to carry action movies, the only re-factoring required would be minimally modifiying productfactory.cpp so that hashing 'A' would create a new action movie.